JyotiRSharma/login-app/README.md

 # Finigami OTP login task

-This is a software intended to run a task for Finigami OTP login task.
+This is a software intended to run a task for Finigami OTP login.

 ## Installation